The value created by data can fundamentally influence key areas of your business, from enabling, optimising and steering key functions.

 We recommend to start by aligning the stakeholders on key principles on data operations and define a shared data operating model.
 This ensures that the business objectives, responsibilities around data onboarding, consumption, security and compliance are clear to all relevant stakeholders.

 Once the responsibilities and key principles are clear, the next logical step is to use data services available on Azure.
 Ideally you need a specific business use case in mind (i.e. Minimum Viable Product), but understanding that you should implement on the basis that you are ready to onboard the next use cases with minimal impact on the setup.
-I.e. think more of “generic” services rather than implementations optimized for one specific use case.
+I.e. think more of “generic” services rather than implementations optimised for one specific use case.
 The evolution of this “data foundation” proceeds this MVP stage in an iterative way, by adding in use cases and data sources.

 It is key to ensure that the data initiative is tightly connected to business outcomes and driven by clear business objectives rather than driving the initiative as an IT “capabilities”- project disconnected from real business cases.
 For example in the AI domain, proof-of-concepts have been failing to provide the value expected to businesses, which has led to only a minimal amount of PoC ever seeing light as production solutions.
 The issue is that these AI initiatives have been driven from a capability perspective (adoption of AI) rather than business outcomes.

-We also have seen examples of IT organizations building state of the art data capabilities which have not been adopted by the business for broader use.
+We also have seen examples of IT organisations building state of the art data capabilities which have not been adopted by the business for broader use.
 It is always easier to change when you have been part of planning the change.

 On our data value journey, there are three stages described to tackle the challenge above: